 Anthony Mathieu, Graduate Recruiter

 Anthony Mathieu is a recent graduate of BTR Cohort 10 and teaches English Language Arts and Humanities.
-Born and raised in the city of Boston, Anthony is excited to be returning to his alma mater of BLA as a teacher.
+Born and raised in the city of Boston, Anthony is excited to be returning to teach in Boston Public Schools.
 Upon graduating from high school in 2008, he received a full-tuition scholarship from the Posse Foundation to attend Hamilton College, where received a B.A. in Government.
 When he is not in the classroom, Anthony enjoys creating Hip-Hop music and reading.

 Kayla Morse, Graduate Recruiter

 Kayla Morse, a BTR Cohort 9 graduate, is a native Floridian from the Greater Orlando area, a proud alumna of the University of Florida [Class of 2011], and an active member of the Alpha Kappa Alpha Sorority.
 Prior to joining BTR, Kayla served as a teacher intern at Breakthrough Greater Boston [formerly Breakthrough Cambridge] during the summers of 2009 and 2010.
 Kayla completed her BTR residency in a fifth grade classroom at Young Achievers K-8 School in Mattapan, and has her dual license in Special Education.
 After serving as a full inclusion educator for two years at the William W. Henderson Inclusion Elementary School in Dorchester, she will be joining the Dudley Street Neighborhood Charter School as a Founding 3rd grade teacher this school year.

 Residents & Graduates